• Skip to main content

 A saucepan full of barbecue sauce.

-1. Cover a rimmed baking sheet with heavy-duty aluminum foil and spray with non-stick cooking spray.
-Add the chicken thighs skin side down.
+1. Cover a rimmed baking sheet or baking dish with heavy-duty aluminum foil and spray with non-stick cooking spray.
+Pat the chicken thighs dry with a paper towel and add them skin side down.
 Season the pieces on both sides with one teaspoon of kosher salt and one-half teaspoon of pepper.

 Four chicken thighs on a baking sheet covered in foil.

-1. Use a pastry brush to coat the thighs liberally with the BBQ sauce, and bake for 20 minutes.
+1. Use a pastry brush to coat the thighs liberally with the BBQ sauce, and bake in a preheated oven for 20 minutes.

 Four chicken thighs on a baking sheet covered with BBQ sauce.

-1. Remove the chicken from the oven, add more BBQ sauce and bake for 30 minutes.
+1. Remove the chicken from the oven, flip the pieces over, add more BBQ sauce, and bake for 30 minutes.

 2. Increase the oven temperature to broil.
-Slather the chicken thighs with more BBQ sauce and broil for a minute or two or until the sauce sizzles and develops a bit of char on the skin.
+Slather the pieces with more BBQ sauce and broil for a minute or two or until the sauce sizzles and develops a bit of char on the skin.
 (Watch carefully; this happens quickly. )

 Four chicken thighs covered with barbecue sauce baked in the oven.